-3.3 Time division cluster scheduling
+3.3 Time Division Cluster Scheduling

 In general, the radio channel is a shared communication medium where more than one node can transmit at the same time.
 In cluster-tree WSNs, messages are forwarded from cluster to cluster until reaching the sink.
-The time window of each cluster is periodically divided into an active period (AP), during which the cluster-head enables data transmissions inside its cluster, and a subsequent inactive period, during which all cluster nodes may enter low-power mode to save energy resources.
+The time period of each cluster is periodically divided into an active period (AP), during which the cluster-head enables data transmissions inside its cluster, and a subsequent inactive period, during which all cluster nodes may enter low-power mode to save energy resources.
+Note that a router must be awake during its active period and active period of its parent router.
 To avoid collisions between multiple clusters, it is mandatory to schedule active periods of different clusters in an ordered sequence, called Time Division Cluster Schedule (TDCS).
 In other words, TDCS is equivalent to a permutation of active periods of all clusters in a WSN such that no inter-cluster interference occurs.
 In case of one collision domain (i.e. all nodes hear each other), the TDCS must be non-overlapping, i.e. only one cluster can be active at any time.
+Hence, the length of TDCS is given by the number of clusters and the duration of their active periods.
 On the contrary, in a network with multiple collision domains, the clusters from different non-overlapping collision domains may be active at the same time.

-Due to the cumulative flow effect, the amount of traffic increases in the direction of the sink such that the maximum flow is reached in the cluster to which the sink is associated (e.g. cluster11 in Figure 1).
-Hence, the duty cycles of the clusters closer to the sink should be higher than the ones of the clusters that are farther from the sink, to ensure efficient bandwidth utilization [18].
+Due to the cumulative flow effect, the amount of traffic increases in the direction of the sink such that the maximum flow is reached in the cluster to which the sink is associated (e.g. cluster11 in Figure 3).
+Hence, the duty cycles of the clusters closer to the sink should be higher (i.e. longer APs) than the further ones, to ensure efficient bandwidth utilization [17].
+Note that the ratio of active to inactive period is called duty cycle.

-The TDCS significantly affects the resource requirements and delay bounds in cluster-tree WSNs.
-The number of feasible TDCSs in a network with n routers inside one collision domain is equal to the number of permutations, given by n factorial (n!).
-Note that for each data flow originated in a given node, there is a best-case/worst-case TDCS corresponding that minimizes/maximizes the end-to-end delay of that flow, respectively.
+TDCS significantly affects the resource requirements and delay bounds in cluster-tree WSNs.
+The number of feasible TDCSs in a network with n routers inside one collision domain is equal to the number of permutations given by n factorial (n!).
+Note that for each data flow originated in a given node, there is a corresponding best-case/worst-case TDCS minimizes/maximizes the end-to-end delay of that flow, respectively.
 Thus, it is impossible to determine a general best-case or worst-case TDCS meeting the requirements of all data flows.
-On one hand, the best-case TDCS of a data flow originated in node R{24} (Figure 1), for example, comprises the consecutive sequence of active periods corresponding to the ordered sequence of the clusters traversed along the routing path from R{24} to the sink.
-On the other hand, the worst-case TDCS comprises the same ordered sequence of active periods, but in the reverse order, which means starting from the sink backward to R{24} .
-The active periods of other clusters, which are not on the routing path, are appended to the previously formed sequence in arbitrary order such that a complete TDCS is produced (see example in [17]).
-Using our methodology based on the symmetry properties of the cluster-tree model, the network resources of a WSN are dimensioned for the worst-case TDCS of a data flow originated in the end-node that is farthest from the sink (i.e., a flow along the longest path in a WSN).
+On one hand, the best-case TDCS of a data flow originated in node r comprises the consecutive sequence of active periods corresponding to the ordered sequence of the clusters traversed along the routing path from r to the sink.
+On the other hand, the worst-case TDCS comprises the same ordered sequence of active periods, but in the reverse order, which means starting from the sink backward to the node r.
+The active periods of other clusters, which are not on the routing path, are appended to the previously formed sequence in arbitrary order such that a complete TDCS is produced.
+Using our methodology based on the symmetric properties of cluster-tree topology, the network resources of a WSN are dimensioned for the worst-case TDCS of a data flow originated in the end-node that is farthest from the sink (i.e. a flow along the longest path in a WSN).